sujayopensource/an-askreddit-list-of-compsci-books/README.md

 ### First, the biblicals:

-shell script to download all volumes of Lord Knuth's Art of Computer Programming: (you can copy from the next line at once, since all the styled texts will recognized as comments in the shell)
+shell script to download all volumes of Lord Knuth's Art of Computer Programming: (you can copy from the shebang till the end of the script, since all the styled texts will recognized as comments in the shell)

 #!/bin/sh
 #### Volume 1 - Fundamental Algorithms, 3rd Edition